CodeHubOrg/codehuborg.github.io/_posts/2014-07-09-july-meetup-angular-js.md

 Rather than talking much about Angular JS itself, this is an account of some things I came across and found helpful.

-In my workshop, I basically built on two tutorials that I found particularly useful and suitable for passing on to others in a hands-on session[*](#glitches).
+In my workshop (Repos here: [Angular1](https://github.com/CodeHubOrg/AngularJS-1-Fundamentals), [Angular2](https://github.com/CodeHubOrg/AngularJS-2-seed-build-test-with-F1App)), I basically built on two tutorials that I found particularly useful and suitable for passing on to others in a hands-on session[*](#glitches).
 There is Dan Wahlin's video ["AngularJS Fundamentals in 60-ish Minutes"](#wahlin) which I had first heard about from Maff Rigby at the JS workshop last year.

 The other one I came across after a - generally very helpful - discussion with Duncan Woods, who told me I should look for a tutorial that includes unit testing.
 It is a [two-part tutorial written by Raoni Boa Ventura](#formula1), and takes you through building a relatively simple app on top of the Angular seed project while explainig all the steps.
 It includes using an API as the data source and - testing!